-Use this page to check the automatic configuration of PhoneGap, Cordova, an Ionic frameworks and update the configuration manually, when necessary.
+Use this page to check the automatic configuration of PhoneGap and Cordova frameworks and update the configuration manually, when necessary.

-If you followed the standard installation procedure fro the frameworks and the related packages, in most cases WebStorm detects the paths to the packages and executable files.
+If you followed the standard installation procedure from the frameworks and the related packages, in most cases WebStorm detects the paths to the packages and executable files.

-Configure PhoneGap, Cordova, or Ionic in an empty project
+Configure PhoneGap or Cordova in an empty project

 In the Cordova executable field, check the location of the executable file or specify the path to it if WebStorm has not detected the executable automatically.
-This can be phonegap, phonegap.cmd, cordova , cordova.cmd, ionic, or ionic.cmd, depending on your operating system and the selected framework.
+This can be phonegap, phonegap.cmd, cordova or cordova.cmd, depending on your operating system and the selected framework.